 Detached Garages and Sheds

-A garage is a detached building more than 10 m2 in gross floor area that is associated with a home.
+A detached garage is a detached accessory building that is more than 10m2 in gross floor area and is associated with a residential use.
+Garages may have various purposes, such as for vehicles, storage, work space, etc.

 What permits do I need? |